phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 250105
+#Total Number of Tweets: 873825
-#Number of Trump Tweets: 233923
+#Number of Clinton Tweets: 250395
-#Number of Sanders Tweets: 170195
+#Number of Trump Tweets: 234268
-#Number of Cruz Tweets: 167744
+#Number of Sanders Tweets: 170395
-#Number of Rubio Tweets: 38684
+#Number of Cruz Tweets: 167997
-#Number of Carson Tweets: 11984
+#Number of Rubio Tweets: 38760
-#Total Number of Tweets:
+#Number of Carson Tweets: 12012
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---